Palmwoods railway station

-Palmwoods railway station is located on the North Coast line in Queensland, Australia.
-It serves the town of Palmwoods in the Sunshine Coast Region.
+Palmwoods is a railway station operated by Queensland Rail on the Nambour/Gympie North line.
+It opened in 1891 and serves the Sunshine Coast town of Palmwoods.
+It is a ground level station, featuring one side platform.

 History

 Palmwoods station opened in 1891.
 The station today consists of one platform with a wooden structure.
 In 2009, the platform was extended at both its northern and southern ends with scaffolding and plywood materials.
 Initially intended as an interim arrangement until a permanent extension was built, the temporary platform remains.

 Palmwoods has two passing loops on its western side, with one disused, as well as another that runs behind the platform on its eastern side.

 Services

 Palmwoods is serviced by Citytrain network services to Brisbane, Nambour and Gympie North.
 To relieve congestion on the single track North Coast line, the rail service is supplemented by a bus service operated by Kangaroo Bus Lines on weekdays between Caboolture and Nambour as route 649.